The Weight of Sin

 Is All Sin Equal?

 First, I want to answer whether all sin is equal or not.
-This can be sort of confusing, because in some ways all sins are equal, but in other ways they're not.
+This can be confusing because in some ways all sins are equal, but in other ways they're not.

-Sins are all equal in the way that they are all bad, opposed to God, and sinful.
+Sins are all equal in the way that they are all evil and opposed to God.
 God sees sin as equal in the way that every sin we commit, no matter how bad, separates us from him.
 No matter the sin, we need to take them all seriously, and turn away from them all.

-We are all inherently sinful, and sin keeps us all out of heaven the same way, which is why we need to repent from all of our sin.
-In this way, no sin is worse than any other.
+We are all inherently sinful, and all sin keeps us out of heaven, which is why we need to repent and follow Christ, so through his grace, by our faith, we can be saved.

 Overall, sin is sin, all sin separates us from God, but all sin doesn't result in the same consequences in the world.